 Then the other 20% of your diet can consist of your favorite foods, like sweets or high-carb foods.
 Just make sure to eat these in moderation.
 You wouldn’t want to have a piece of cake and enjoy a glass of wine at the same time.
 But each item on a different day?
 That’s totally fine!

-The 80/20 rule might seem a bit unorthodox, but it’s an eating plan that’s much easier to follow for weight loss success than a strict diet.
+The 80/20 rule might seem a bit unorthodox.
+But it’s an eating plan that’s much easier to follow for weight loss success than a strict diet.
 Having a bit of flexibility with what you eat decreases the risk of falling into negative self-talk about your diet.
 This can be an especially helpful strategy for weight loss success if frequent travel tends to disrupt your diet.

-Proper portion control of your foods while following this rule will allow you to measure your weight loss and still enjoy some of your favorite treats!
+Proper portion control of your foods while following this rule will allow you to measure your weight loss.
+But you can still enjoy some of your favorite treats!

 Don’t forget to also note your feelings and thoughts about what you are eating and if you have any specific emotions.
 The more detailed you are, the easier it will be to identify and track patterns to help further optimize your life.

 Keeping track of your exercise through a log follows similar logic.
-You should try to note the type of exercise you completed and the time, along with the level of perceived exertion you reached.
+Specifically, you should try to note the type of exercise you completed and the time, along with the level of perceived exertion you reached.
 Why?
-Because different types of exercise will burn more calories and fat than others, and you want to be working your way up to vigorous exercise to reap the most benefit for your body.
+Because different types of exercise will burn more calories and fat than others.
+You want to be working your way up to vigorous exercise to reap the most benefit for your body.

-Don’t be afraid to start out exercising by just taking a brisk walk or swimming at a slow pace, or even dancing or following along with an exercise video.
+Don’t be afraid to start out exercising by just taking a brisk walk or swimming at a slow pace.
+Or you could begin by dancing or following along with an exercise video.
 Be sure to get out and do something active each day for at least 30 minutes (if possible) to get the habit ingrained in your mind.
 A lifestyle of exercise will give you a plethora of benefits that go far beyond just losing weight.